-In many cases people will dox a person using information they find available online.
-In other cases people may access your private information through hacking into your account or guessing your password.
+In many cases, people will dox a person using information they find available online.
+In other cases, people may access your private information by hacking into your account or guessing your password.

 We’ve put together some advice about what to do if you’ve been doxxed as well as some information about what you can do to keep yourself safe from doxxing.

 What to do if you’ve been doxxed:

 1. Report the post and account to the platform:

 If the content has been posted on a website with reporting functionality you should report the post, and if possible also report the account of the person who posted it.